terrimporter/RobinsonEtAl2020/README.md

 cat.csv contains the ESV ids, sample names, and taxonomic assignments.
 Values_for_VennDiagrams.xlsx contains the values used in the Venn diagrams.
+Sites.csv contains the coordinates needed to plot sites on the map.

 ## R Scripts